polcak/browser_extension_testing/integration_tests/client_simulator/example_configs/README.md

 - also for a run with no extensions installed - `None` (the `None` extension setting is mutually exclusive with any other extension).

 ### Special extension configurations
 If you are interested in setting an extension to a specific configuration or maybe doing some client-side testing, you can add an underscore after the abbreviation.
 The parser considers `_` symbol as a seperator.
 Whatever comes after `_` you can configure in the `start_browser.py` file.
-For example using `JS_userSettings` as a extension name in the JSON file performs client-side tests to check the functionality of user defined behavior through the extension UI.
+For example using `JS_NBS` as a extension name in the JSON file performs client-side tests to check the functionality of user defined behavior through the extension UI.
 More information can be found inside the `start_browser.py` file.

 ## Server configuration